g0r0kh/Forecast/README.md

 catch all red dots in statistical series.

-Asymmetric distribution red underlined with no math solution..so here the space of your imagination
+Asymmetric distribution red underlined with no math solution..so here the space for your imagination